yueduan/DeepBinDiff/README.md

 This is the official repository for DeepBinDiff, which is a fine-grained binary diffing tool for x86 binaries.
 We will actively update it.

 ### Paper
-Please consider citing our paper if you find the code useful.
+Please consider citing our paper.

 Yue Duan, Xuezixiang Li, Jinghan Wang, and Heng Yin, "DeepBinDiff: Learning Program-Wide Code Representations for Binary Diffing", NDSS'2020